 - 4.1 The ATIS provides pilots with weather and aerodrome information.
-Each broadcast has a code letter and pilots are required to monitor the ATIS; acknowledge the information received on first contact with ATC and include the QNH. - 4.2 Pilots must listen the ATIS on frequency 125.305 MHz or via telephone 01737 822947 before contacting ATC. - 4.3 Outside ATC hours the information is compiled automatically and therefore not checked for accuracy.
-The broadcast states "This is Redhill Automatic Information (code letter) time ", the runway in use is omitted from the broadcast.
-Pilots using the ATIS outside ATC hours must be aware of the limitations of automatic meteorological observing equipment.
+Each broadcast has a code letter and pilots are required to monitor the ATIS; acknowledge the information received on first contact with ATC and include the QNH. - 4.2 Pilots must listen the ATIS on frequency 125.305 MHz or via telephone 01737 822947 before contacting ATC. - 4.3 When there is no meteorological observer available and outside ATC hours the information is compiled automatically and therefore not checked for accuracy.
+The broadcast states "This is Redhill Information (code letter) time Automatic....."

+Pilots must be aware of the limitations of automatic meteorological observing equipment.